cloudmesh-community/book/chapters/clusters/kubernetes-526/kubernetes/kube_install_and_config_readme.md

 ## For the nodes

-All of the above needs to be done in each node aswell.
+All of the above needs to be done in each node as well.
 The script copy_dk_kub_install_script_to_nodes.sh should copy the needed script to each of them and run it.
 It is set up to work with 4 nodes named rp\<number\> with pi as the username (the numbers start at 1 because the head node is rp0).
 Changing